SoundMindsAI/ai_examples/FidelityGenerativeAINanoDegree/project02_OpenAI_Chatbot_with_RAG/README.md

 1. "Who won the 2024 Nobel Prizes for their contributions to artificial intelligence, and what specific achievements were recognized?"

+2. "who were the recipients of the '2024 Nobel Prizes'"

+3. "Who awarded the Nobel Prizes in AI in 2024?"

 These questions demonstrate how RAG keeps the model's knowledge current by incorporating recent information from the Wikipedia article.

 ## Dependencies